Operator873/SAM/README.md

 This plugin requires OAuth 1.0a tokens configured on https://meta.wikimedia.org/wiki/Special:OAuthConsumerRegistration/propose.

 * Application name --> Anything you want it to be.
-I suggeste SAM
+I suggest SAM
 * Consumer version --> Anything
 * OAuth protocol version --> OAuth 1.0a
 * Application description --> Bot plugin to assist with blocks and locks.